drcarenhan/COMP90042_2024/README.md

 **Approach** This section details your approach(es) to the problem.
 For example, this is where you describe the architecture of your neural network(s), and any other key methods or algorithms.
 * You should be specific when describing your main approaches – you probably want to include equations and figures.
 * You should also describe your baseline(s).
 Depending on space constraints, and how standard your baseline is, you might do this in detail, or simply refer the reader to some other paper for the details.
-Default project teams can do the latter when describing the provided baseline model.
 * If any part of your approach is original, make it clear (so we can give you credit!).
-For models and techniques that aren’t yours, provide references
+For models and techniques that aren’t yours, provide references.
-* If you’re using any code that you didn’t write yourself, make it clear and provide a reference or link.
-When describing something you coded yourself, make it clear (so we can give you credit!).
 * As you’re setting up equations, notation, and the like, be sure to agree on a fixed technical vocabulary (that you’ve defined, or is well-defined in the literature) before writing and use it consistently throughout the report!
-This will make it easier for the Teaching Team to follow and is nice practice for research writing in general
+This will make it easier for the teaching team to follow and is nice practice for research writing in general.

 **Experiments**.
 This section contains the following.
-* **Data**: Describe the dataset(s) you are using (provide references).
-If it’s not already clear, make sure the associated task is clearly described.
-* **Evaluation method**: Describe the evaluation metric(s) you use, plus any other details necessary to understand your evaluation.
-Some projects will have clear metrics from prior work on given datasets, but we realize that other projects will define their own metrics.
-If you’re defining your own metrics, be clear as to what you’re hoping to measure with each evaluation method (whether quantitative or qualitative, automatic or human-defined!), and how it’s defined.
+* **Evaluation method**: If you’re defining your own metrics (for diagnostic purposes), be clear as to what you’re hoping to measure with each evaluation method (whether quantitative or qualitative, automatic or human-defined!), and how it’s defined.
 * **Experimental details**: Report how you ran your experiments (e.g., model configurations, learning rate, training time, etc.)

 **Results**: Report the quantitative results that you have found so far.
 Use a table or plot to compare results and compare against baselines.
-You can also report dev set results if you like.
+You must report dev results, and also test results if you participate in the Codalab competition.
 When you write results, please be aware of the following questions: Are they what you expected?; Better than you expected?; Is It worse than you expected?; Why do you think that is?; What does that tell you about your approach?

 **Conclusion**.
 Summarise the main findings of your project, and what you have learnt.
 Highlight your achievements, and note the primary limitations of your work.
 If you like, you can describe avenues for future work.

+**Team contributions** (doesn't count towards the page limit) If you are a multi-person team, briefly describe the contributions of each member of the team.

-**References** Your references section should be produced using BibTeX.
-(If you use word, make sure you are using the standard reference format)
+**References** (doesn't count towards the page limit) Your references section should be produced using BibTeX.

 **Note that We DO NOT MARK the report if it's not a faithful description of the implemented system (i.e. the submitted system is different to what is described in the report).**